slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 * If the *AutoPopulateListOfTablesToSync* parameter in the *Sync Orchestration* pipeline is set to *true*, any new tables added to your Synapse Link for Dataverse will be automatically added to the ProcessingControl list.
 Similarly, you may manually add new tables to be synchronized by this solution at any time.
 Simply add the configuration details for the desired tables to the `orchestration.ProcessingControl` table.
 The solution will automatically create a table in the destination datablase and will perform a full load of the table during the next scheduled pipeline execution.
 Incremental synchornizations will continue in the future (if the table is configured for incremental sync).
 As discussed above, please manually create indexes and any auxiliary views after the table has been created.

-* Schema evolution requires special consideration.
-While Synapse Link for Dataverse will automatically accommodate newly added columns (as documented [here](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-data-lake-faq)), this solution is not designed to accommodate new columns.
-If a new column has been added to a Dataverse entity, you may handle it by:
+* As previously discussed, common schema evolution scenarios (i.e., columns being added or deleted) are handled automatically.
+However, other potential scenarios, such as data type changes will need to be handled manually.
+Consider the following approaches:
-    * Manually altering the definition of the table in the target SQL Database (recommended)
+    * Manually alter the definition of the table in the target SQL Database (recommended)
-    * Dropping the table in the target SQL Database and deleting all records in the orchestration.ProcessingLog table related to the affected table.
+    * Drop the table in the target SQL Database and delet all records in the orchestration.ProcessingLog table related to the affected table.
 The table will be re-added and fully loaded with data during the next scheduled synchronization.

 * If desired, consider hardening security settings of the implemented solution, which may include:
     * Applying more restrictive firewall rules to the Azure SQL Server hosting your target database